pipliggins/EVo/README.md

 `git clone git@github.com:pipliggins/EVo.git`

 into the project directory where you wish to use EVo.
-EVo must then be locally pip-installed:
+EVo must then be locally pip-installed (I recommend doing this inside a virtual/conda environment):
 ```
 cd EVO
 python -m pip install -e .